COVID SAFETY PAGE

 We want the event to be a simple and stress-free journey for all our participants and you can help with this by taking the time to read the information we send through very carefully and understanding what is expected of you on the event site.
 ALL participants attending the event must comply with our compliant protocols.

-To help manage the flow of runners around the event site we will be asking you to arrive at the site via a specific pre-designated access point.
-We will also be staggering arrival times so that we are able to safely manage the flow of people, reduce the number of participants at any one point, and maintain safe social distancing at the start of the event.
+To help manage the flow of runners around the event site we may ask you to arrive at the site via a specific pre-designated access point.
+We may also stagger arrival times so that we are able to safely manage the flow of people, reduce the number of participants at any one point, and maintain safe social distancing at the start of the event.
 Designated access points will also help to reduce the amount of people arriving at the same tube station.

 The start line has moved from Pall Mall further East onto Duncannon St to allow us to create more space around the central hub of Trafalgar Square for our pens to make sure we have the space to facilitate 1m social distancing.